PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/compute_api_en.md

 ### Detailed Description

-Calculate in1 and in2 according to the calculation rules in compute, and store the calculation result in the register out according to the OutT type.
+Calculate in1 and in2 according to the calculation rules in OpFunc, and store the calculation result in the register out according to the OutT type.

 ### Template Parameters
 > InT: Type of input data. </br>
 > OutT: The type stored in the out register. </br>
 > NX: Each thread needs to calculate NX column data. </br>
 > NY: Each thread needs to calculate NY row data. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as the thread index, and for XPU, core_id() is used as the thread index. </br>
+For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
 > OpFunc: calculation function, defined as follows:</br>

 ```